Sexual offences explained

 Sexual assault

-Section 3 of the Act makes it an offence for any male or female to intentionally touch another person sexually without his or her consent.
+Section 3 of the Act makes it an offence for any male or female to intentionally touch another person sexually without their consent.
 A person found guilty of sexual assault could be sent to prison for a maximum of ten years.

-It is an offence to cause or encourage another person to engage in sexual activity without his or her consent.
+It is an offence to cause or encourage another person to engage in sexual activity without their consent.
 If penetration is involved then a person found guilty of this offence could be sent to prison for life.
 If no penetration is involved then a person found guilty of this offence could be sent to prison for up to ten years.

 What does ‘consent’ mean?